Please note: Antarctic Medical Practitioner role recruitment is for season 2025–26.

 • You will accrue recreation leave at the equivalent of 20 days per annum pro rata.
 Please note that recreation leave is not available in Antarctica, but will be paid out on return to Australia.

-• Basic Medical qualification.
+• Basic Medical Qualification.

 • Certificate of Good Standing (where requested).